Extended Sizing

 So Let's get into it!

-Fabric Issues
+Fabric Questions

 Lycra is widely loved by all because it curves and stretches and goes around things while still sitting flat on the body.
-No darting is generally needed and a simple curved side seam is all that's required to make it fit snugly all over.
+Darting isn't generally needed and a simple curved side seam is all that's required to make it fit snugly all over.
 Right?
 Wrong!
 Stretch textiles have the capacity to absorb a certain amount of distortion and still fit correctly.
 The emphasis here is on a certain amount.
 This is why you do see bust darts on larger sizes.
 As the sizing gets larger, the amount we require the textile to distort also increases ... but the fabric hasn't changed, has it?

 The clever student will point out that larger busts need a bra type support so why not add extra lining or fabric to the strap area to stiffen the fabric so it supports better.
 Yes this will work.
 You could line the strap (and indeed the whole bust area) with something like power net but the problem still exists in the rest of the garment ... all you've done is increase the rebound capacity of the strap and the rest of the garment is still the same ... resulting in a mass of ripples fanning out over the bust, or indeed under it if you use a bra structure.
 Not only that, but now we have a much more complex and more expensive garment to manufacture.
 The more complex the garment, the less size range it will suit and hence limit its potential market.
 How do we do this simply without chasing ourselves round in circles?
 How many home sewists that are, say a 42B, want to start learning bras and swimsuits both at the same time?